Eric Whitacre: Career

-Whitacre studied composition with Ukrainian composer Virko Baley and choral conducting with David Weiller, completing his bachelor's degree in 1995.
+Whitacre studied composition with Ukrainian composer Virko Baley and choral conducting with David B. Weiller, completing his bachelor's degree in 1995.
 Whitacre credits Weiller with the inspiration that put the young composer on the musical path.
 At 21, he wrote his setting of "Go, Lovely Rose" for his college choir and presented the composition as a gift to David Weiller.
-Whitacre went on to earn his master's degree in Composition at the Juilliard School, where he studied with John Corigliano and David Diamond.
-At the age of 23 he completed his first piece for Wind Orchestra, "Ghost Train", which has now been recorded more than 40 times.
+Whitacre went on to earn his master's degree in composition at the Juilliard School, where he studied with John Corigliano and David Diamond.
+At the age of 23 he completed his first piece for wind orchestra, "Ghost Train", which has now been recorded more than 40 times.
 Tom Leslie contributed to his interest in writing for wind ensembles.
 While at Juilliard he met his future wife, soprano Hila Plitmann, and two of his closest friends, composers Steven Bryant and Jonathan Newman.
 He lived in Nevada until he was 25.
-He graduated in 1997 and moved to Los Angeles, and following the success of "Ghost Train" he decided to become a full-time professional composer.
+He graduated in 1997 and moved to Los Angeles, and then decided to become a full-time professional composer following the success of Ghost Train.

-Whitacre's first album as both composer and conductor on Decca Records, Light & Gold, won a Grammy Award in 2012, and became the No. 1 classical album in the US and UK charts within a week of release.
+Whitacre's first album as both composer and conductor on Decca Records, Light & Gold, won a Grammy Award in 2012, and became the No. 1 classical album on the US and UK charts within a week of release.
 Whitacre's second album, Water Night, was released on Decca in April 2012 and featured performances from his professional choir the Eric Whitacre Singers, the London Symphony Orchestra, Julian Lloyd Webber and Hila Plitmann.

-Around January 25, 2011, Eric Whitacre began working with legendary film composer Hans Zimmer on the music for Pirates of the Caribbean: On Stranger Tides.
+Around January 25, 2011, Whitacre began working with film composer Hans Zimmer on the music for Pirates of the Caribbean: On Stranger Tides.
 Whitacre co-composed the "Mermaid Theme" with Zimmer as well as conducting some of the choral sessions at Abbey Road Studios.
-His wife, Hila Plitmann, sang the solo material in the theme, having also invented the language the mermaids were singing in the film, a combination of Latin, Hebrew, and as she says, 'Elvish.'
-Geek.
+His wife, Hila Plitmann, sang the solo material in the theme, having also invented the language the mermaids were singing in the film, a combination of Latin, Hebrew and, as she says, 'Elvish'.
 Whitacre enjoyed working with Zimmer, saying that he was a brilliant composer and a generous collaborator.
-Whitacre later collaborated with Zimmer for the 2016 film, Batman vs Superman: Dawn of Justice.
+Whitacre later collaborated with Zimmer for the 2016 film Batman vs Superman: Dawn of Justice.